Ask Experts Questions for FREE Help !

 -G (blue)

-and the new one has Rh, Rc, W, why, and G. I have all those connected as per the directions but there's that extra wire that went into the old thermostat's C terminal.
+And the new one has Rh, Rc, W, Y, and G. I have all those connected as per the directions but there's that extra wire that went into the old thermostat's C terminal.
 The manual says its "Common wire from secondary side of cooling system transformer" and "Optional when thermostat is used with batteries." , and the wiring diagrams label it as "Optional 24 VAC Common Connection".
-Since our old thermostat was not used with batteries this was powering the display (new one is batteries only) is it ok to just tape this wire off, or do I need to disconnect or ground or jumper it in the furnice too?
+Since our old thermostat was not used with batteries this was powering the display (new one is batteries only) is it OK to just tape this wire off, or do I need to disconnect or ground or jumper it in the furnice too?

 Thanks!